oconnellj/ExData_Plotting1/README.md

 ## Introduction

+This repository contains my answers to the data exploratory assignment that is described below.
+There are 4 R files and 4 png files, one for each part of the assignment.
+Each R script unzips the file containing the data, loads the data in csv format, extracts those rows which have 2007-02-01 or 2007-02-02 in the Date column, and then creates the appropriate plot and outputs it to a png file.
+The R scripts assume that the original zipped data is in the local directory.

+## Assignment

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning